 “Oh, it is something I saw on Facebook.
 Perhaps you should go look at a few pictures that Eddie is tagged in and we can talk later.
 OK?”
 After some vague promise to call back soon, the old friend hung up and Marge raced to her computer.

-The PC started slowly and Facebook seem to take extra long to load up.
+The PC started slowly and Facebook seem to take an extra long time to load up.
 It was no different than usual, but this time the wait was maddening.
-Finally Marge got online and found the pictures that her old friend referred to.
+Finally, Marge got online and found the pictures that her old friend referred to.
 There was Eddie at City Hall getting married.

 The fact that Eddie married without telling her in advance was upsetting.
 The fact that she did not know the other person at all was also upsetting.
 But the most surprising part of all was that the groom took another groom.
 Her handsome, white, middle-class son had married a handsome Hispanic man of about the same age.
 In one picture, they were looking deep into one another’s eyes as if they were truly in love.